 - You will receive the premium dollars paid into the policy if you outlive the policy term

+A return of premium rider is designed to provide a refund of the premiums paid if you outlive the term of your life insurance policy.
 Return of premium riders are an add-on option included with some term life insurance plans.
+It offers the potential to receive a financial return if you outlive the policy term, providing a form of savings or investment.
 If you live longer than the policy’s term, your premiums are refunded.
 But bear in mind that this rider could drastically increase the price of life insurance.

 For example, at the age of 25, you purchased a 30-year term life insurance policy with a return of premium rider.
 You are still living today, 30 years later, at the age of 55.
 Your life insurance premiums will be refunded by the insurer as a result.